Niche Keyword Research for Small Businesses [Free Tools]

 You can rank high for Google’s “people also ask” questions that get displayed high above most other results for often very broad keywords.

-For example this blog ranks for the search query [twitter] like the social network because one of the PAA questions is “What are the pros and cons of Twitter?”.
+For example this blog ranked for the search query [twitter] like the social network now called “X”.

 When this blog was still new and quite popular I also ranked for all kinds of combinations with the term SEO in them.
 More specific things like